gitlabhq/gitlabhq/doc/workflow/git_annex.md

 by differences in `git-annex-shell`.
 You can read more about it [in this git-annex issue][issue].

-One important thing to note, is that despite the warning, the `sync` succeeds and the files are pushed to the GitLab repository.
+One important thing to note is that despite the warning, the `sync` succeeds and the files are pushed to the GitLab repository.

 If you get hit by this, you can run the following command inside the repository